-If you had asked this question prior to 1994, the answer might have been different.
+Prior to 1994, the analysis presented in this article might have been different.
 Back then, a person who became a naturalized U.S. citizen was expected to hold the intention of residing permanently in the United States.
-(This was written into Section 340 of the Immigration and Nationality Act or I.N.A.; but the language was removed in 1994, within Section 104 of the Technical Corrections Act.)
+This was written into Section 340 of the Immigration and Nationality Act or I.N.A., but the language was removed in 1994, within Section 104 of the Technical Corrections Act.

-What's more, back before 1994, if a person moved permanently to another country within one year of becoming a naturalized U.S. citizen, this was taken as "prima facie" evidence of the person's lack of intention to live in the U.S. -- and the move thus became grounds for the U.S. government to "denaturalize" the person, or take away his or her citizenship.
+What's more, before 1994, if a person moved permanently to another country within one year of becoming a naturalized U.S. citizen, this was taken as "prima facie" evidence of the person's lack of intention to live in the United States.
+The move thus became grounds for the U.S. government to "denaturalize" the person, or take away citizenship.